 No Place Name Address/location Statement of significance Physical Description Management Category and builder Charles Rickwood Wicks and leading public servant John Morton Craig. •The place has social value as the remaining portion of the original residence within its garden setting demonstrate the type of accommodation built for affluent members of the Bassendean community at the turn of the 19th century windows.
 The higher band is level with the top of the door.
 Towards the rear of the original section of the house, a shallow projecting wing with a gabled roof sits behind the main façade.
-17 House Lot 38 (No. 60) Eileen Street, Bassendean The place is indicative of the standard plan and type of housing in the mid twentieth-century.
-The place has historic value for its association with the development of this area of Bassendean in the period following World War II. · Considerable Category 2
+This section incorporates a 3-section 17 House Lot 38 (No. 60) Eileen Street, Bassendean The place is indicative of the standard plan and type of housing in the mid twentieth-century.
+The place has historic value for its association with the development of this area of Bassendean in the period following World War II.
+A single storey brick and tile property, presenting in the restrained post WWII style.
+The asymmetric façade has a projecting bay and hipped roof with a separate hip to the bay section and a tall brick chimney.
+The bay incorporates three section windows with fixed central pane and flanking casements, each divided into 4 horizontal panes.
+Considerable Category 2

 No Place Name Address/location Statement of significance Physical Description Management Category •This place has social value as the house demonstrates the form and scale of housing in the post war period occupied by working families.
 The recessed section incorporates a further window of the same design with brick lintels and sills.
 Entry takes the form of a recessed porch with three concrete steps and a stepped rendered entry feature.
 The dwelling is located in an open area of lawn with no boundary treatment.
 18 House Lot 1 (No. 173) Guildford Road, Bassendean This place has aesthetic value as a well-executed and predominantly intact example of the late Federation style.
 The place has historic value for its association with the development of this area of Bassendean in the early 20th century.
 The place has historic value for its association with prominent local citizen Alex Drysdale and his family.
-This place has social value as the house demonstrates the form and scale of housing for a professional family in the Inter war period Single storey brick and iron house set in an elevated position close to the roadside.
+This place has social value as the house demonstrates the form and scale of housing for a professional family in the Inter war period roadside.
 The house is of symmetrical plan form to the façade with a centrally placed entrance flanked by windows.
 The entrance is the traditional form of timber and glass panelled door with side lights and panels and fanlights above the entire arrangement.
 The glazing to the door and lights is leaded and stained.
-The flanking windows are timber framed casements arranged in groups of three.
-Each casement has a fanlight window above and painted concrete sills.
-The roof is hipped with a vented gablet facing the street and sweeps down at the same pitch to form the verandah canopy.
-At the point of the entrance, a gabled entry feature has been incorporated into the verandah creating a statement entrance to the house.
-A wide set of Considerable Category 2
+The flanking Considerable Category 2